-The American Express Airpoints Platinum card has a 200 Airpoints dollar bonus with a $195 annual fee.
-It comes with some American Express and Priority Pass lounge benefits and the highest Airpoints Dollar earn rate on spend in NZ.
+The American Express Airpoints Platinum card has a 400 Airpoints dollar bonus with a $195 annual fee.
+It comes with some American Express and Priority Pass lounge benefits and is the fastest way to earn Airpoints Dollars on purchases in NZ for personal credit cards.

 - Earn 1 Air New Zealand Airpoints Dollar for every $59 spent